 Be creative with Halloween mummies with eyes looking left or right!
 The less perfect these mummies are, the more fun!

-- One 16-ounce package bun-size hot dogs (8 hot dogs), each halved crosswise
+- One 16-ounce package bun-size turkey hot dogs 8 hot dogs, each halved crosswise

 - ½ teaspoon kosher salt

 - ¼ teaspoon freshly ground black pepper

 - 4 ounces 1 stick unsalted butter, melted